bytecodealliance/wasmtime/cranelift/docs/testing.rst

 entities) and scan them for filecheck directives.
 The test output for each function is then matched against the filecheck directives for that function.

+Comments appearing before the first function in a file apply to every function.
+This is useful for defining common regular expression variables with the ``regex:`` directive, for example.

 Note that LLVM's file tests don't separate filecheck directives by their associated function.
 It verifies the concatenated output against all filecheck directives in the test file.
 LLVM's :command:`FileCheck` command has a